davelosert/vitest-coverage-report-action/README.md

 });
 ```

-the report would look like this:
+With the above configuration, the report would appear as follows:

 ![Coverage Threshold Report](./docs/coverage-report-threshold.png)

-If there are no thresholds defined, the status will be '🔵'.
+If no thresholds are defined, the status will display as '🔵'.

 ### Workspaces

-If you are using a monorepo with [Vitest Workspaces](https://vitest.dev/guide/workspace.html) and you run Vitest from the root of your project, Vitest will ignore the `coverage`-property of the individual project-level `vite.config.js`-files.
-This is because some of the [configuration options](https://vitest.dev/guide/workspace.html#configuration) are not allowed in a project config, for example coverage is done for the whole workspace.
+If you're using a monorepo with [Vitest Workspaces](https://vitest.dev/guide/workspace.html) and running Vitest from your project's root, Vitest will disregard the `coverage` property in individual project-level Vite configuration files.
+This is because some [configuration options](https://vitest.dev/guide/workspace.html#configuration), such as coverage, apply to the entire workspace and are not allowed in a project config.

-In this case, you can create a `vite.config.js`-file in the root of your project next to your `vitest.workspace.js`-file to configure coverage for the whole workspace:
+In such cases, you can create a Vite configuration file at the root of your project, alongside your `vitest.workspace.js` file, to configure coverage for the entire workspace:

 ```js
 import { defineConfig } from 'vite';